Zaokret/twitter-files/README.md

   - Select Settings and Support > Settings and privacy > Your account.
 (Or, if you’re in a hurry, you can just use this link.)
   - Click on Download an archive of your data.
 You may be asked to verify your account.
   - Click on Request archive.
-  - Download ZIP and unpack
+  - Download ZIP and unpack in the project folder

 To extract targeting criteria from your twitter archieve follow these instructions:
   - Give permission to run script `chmod +x script.sh`